varungupta12/zelion_landing/README.md

 # zelion_landing
-Rhis is the landing page for zelion.in
+This is the landing page for zelion.in